Thinkful-Ed/starter-restaurant-reservation/README.md

 - `npm run test:3:backend` runs only the integration tests for user story 2.
 - `npm run test:3:frontend` runs the frontend unit tests, and the end-to-end tests for user story 3.

-Once you have all user stories complete, you can run all of the tests using the follwing commands:
+Once you have all user stories complete, you can run all the tests using the following commands:

 - `npm test` runs _all_ tests.
 - `npm run test:backend` runs _all_ integration tests.